mgenware/qing-button/README.md

 `;
 ```

-### Development
+### Build Instructions

-- `yarn dev` build the project in dev mode
+- `yarn dev` builds the project in dev mode
-- `yarn build` build and lint the project in production mode
+- `yarn build` builds and lints the project in production mode
-- `yarn demo` run the demo in browser (you have to build the project first)
+- `yarn demo` runs the demo in browser (you have to build the project first)